Set 11 | 501 - 550

 (V.) (बदनाम करना)

-Example: Spreading false rumors can defame a person easily.
+Sentence: Spreading false rumors can defame a person easily.

 An open refusal to obey orders or authority